Welcome to the second LIC review in the series.

 As early retirees, we need our dividend income stream to keep pace with inflation over the long term, if we’re to rely on it.
 So let’s see how this LIC has fared.

 Over the last 20 years, Argo have grown their dividends to shareholders from 13 cents per-share in 1997, to 31 cents per-share in 2017.
-Dividend history can be found on their website here.
+Dividend history can be found on this page.

 Here their dividend history in chart form…